Common bacterial infections

 Urinary tract infection (UTI) or cystitis

-UTIs are common among women, and less frequently affect men too; women are more prone to UTIs owing to have a shorter urethra than men, which makes it easier for bacteria to reach the bladder.
+UTIs are common among women, and less frequently affect men too.
+Women are more prone to UTIs owing to have a shorter urethra than men.
+This makes it easier for bacteria to reach the bladder.
 UTIs are caused by bacteria (usually Escherichia coli) entering the urinary tract and multiplying there.
 They can affect your urethra (lower UTI, or cystitis), or in more serious cases your bladder or kidneys.

 The main symptoms are pain during urination, an increased need to urinate and blood in your urine.
-The urine may also be cloudy and/or smelly, and you may have pain in your tummy and feel more tired than usual.
+The urine may also be cloudy and/or smelly.
+You may also have pain in your tummy and feel more tired than usual.
 Although very unpleasant, these symptoms often go away with increased consumption of water.
 If they do not, visit your GP who may prescribe antibiotics.

 Children and babies with a UTI may wet themselves or their bed, or alternatively deliberately hold in their need to urinate to avoid the pain.
 They may also appear generally unwell, with a fever and refusal to feed.

 The overuse of antibiotics, and people taking antibiotics that aren’t effective against their particular infection, both contribute to antibiotic resistance.
-The pain caused by UTIs can be very intense, but it is important to listen to your GP if they recommend running tests that may take time in order to choose the right antibiotic for you.
+The pain caused by UTIs can be very intense, but it is important to listen to your GP.
+They may recommend running tests that take a little time in order to choose the right antibiotic for you.

 UTIs are harder to diagnose in patients with dementia as they can be unable to communicate about their symptoms.
 There is growing evidence that UTIs are more prevalent in this population than originally thought.